-As part of our focus on the future, we plan to launch Japan and the World scholarships for promising young scholars from around the world to undertake postgraduate study at Cambridge.
+As part of our focus on the future, we have launched Japan and the World scholarships for promising young scholars from around the world to undertake postgraduate study at Cambridge (for more information on scholarships and guidance on applying please consult the faculty’s graduate funding pages).
 We will continue to build on this initiative, with the help of our supporters, to increase the number of scholarships for graduate students and support for visiting researchers.

 Cambridge is renowned for a culture and education that fosters and encourages innovation and leadership among the next generation of world leaders delivered by internationally recognised scholars.
-And yet, social, political and cultural transformations are brought about at Cambridge not just by brilliant individuals but as a result of interaction and collaboration across our faculties, institutions, disciplines and borders.
+Social, political and cultural transformations are brought about at Cambridge not just by brilliant individuals but as a result of interaction and collaboration across our faculties, institutions, disciplines and borders.

 Thus, to achieve change which is transformational and lasting, a thorough engagement with Japan and East Asia is necessary, along with an in-depth study of their languages, history and traditions.
 What makes Japanese Studies at Cambridge unique in the UK is exactly this emphasis on intensive linguistic, historical and cultural study within a regional context.

 To mark the launch of our new Japanese Studies MPhil programme, the Japanese Studies subject group is delighted to announce the provision of a new set of Japan and the World graduate scholarships.
 The awards are intended for promising, qualified students applying for the master’s programme and are open to UK, European and international students.
 Funding is intended to cover fees and potentially also maintenance and living costs, and will be awarded based on merit.